Skip to content

 For Connective’s kitchen team, this opportunity to contribute to the community means a lot.

 “The work we do is hard at times but very rewarding.
-We are proud to be able to do our part to combat food insecurity in our community. “
+We are proud to be able to do our part to combat Whitehorse food insecurity. “

 – Kitchen Worker, Connective